 Try as we might, lots of stuff still goes into the garbage bin.
 Do you know what happens next?

 - First, you bring your garbage to us, or if you have pick-up service, your garbage hauler brings it to us at the Transfer Station.

 - We push all the garbage into 48-foot long containers that hold up to 24 tons.
 We cover the trailers with a heavy tarp, and set it out in the yard for pick-up.

-- Our friends at Island Freight then pick up these garbage containers, and take them to the mainland on the ferry.
+- Our friends at Orcas Freight then pick up these garbage containers, and take them to the mainland on the ferry.

-- Island Freight drives them to a rail yard in Burlington, just off highway 20, on Farm To Market road.
+- Orcas Freight drives them to a rail yard in Burlington, just off highway 20, on Farm To Market road.

 - Full containers are lifted off the truck trailer, and set on flat rail cars.
 At this point they become the property of Allied Waste/Republic Services, one of the biggest garbage companies in the Country.
 Allied/Republic then transports the garbage over the mountains to the tiny place called Roosevelt, in eastern Washington.
 A huge landfill, about a mile from the Columbia River, is the final resting place for your garbage.
 350 miles from Orcas.